LBacchiani/session-subtyping-tool/README.md

 - [Here](https://www2.graphviz.org/Packages/stable/windows/10/cmake/Release/x64/graphviz-install-2.44.1-win64.exe) you can find Graphviz for Windows.
 Aftar having    Graphviz installed, you will have to execute "dot -c" as administrator to make the tool supporting different image formats.
 - To install Graphviz for OSx you need a package manager.
 You can use [Homebrew](https://brew.sh) and install Graphiz with "brew install graphviz"
-- Compile Haskell sources (you can find them in session type utilities).
-- Put the Haskell generated executables in the correct folders: for algorithm executables the correct folder is name algoritmh/your OS, while the correct folder for type_viewer is viewer/your OS
-- If you are using a Linux distribution in general_config.json set the command used to open images from command line

 ## Source Code Usage: